 In the opinion the WP29 analyses the criteria set out in Article 7 of Directive 95/46/EC for making data processing legitimate.
 Focusing on the legitimate interests of the controller, it provides guidance on how to apply Article 7(f) under the current legal framework and makes recommendations for future improvements.

-The WP29 invites the general public to comment on this Opinion and to this end it has launched this public consultation, which has been extended until 27 June 2014.
+The WP29 invited the general public to comment on this Opinion and to this end launched a public consultation, which ran until 27 June 2014. [closed]

 Working Document 1/2008 on the protection of children's personal data (General guidelines and the special case of schools)